-English Advanced Indicative hours Year 11 course Common module: Reading to Write 40 (120 hours) Module A: Narratives that Shape our World 40 Module B: Critical Study of Literature 40 Text requirements There are no prescribed texts for Year 11.
-Students must study a range of types of texts drawn from prose fiction, nonfiction, film, media and digital texts.
-The Year 11 course requires students to support their study of texts with reading.
-English Extension Indicative hours Year 11 course Module: Texts, Culture and Value 40 (60 hours) Related research project This project may be undertaken concurrently with the module 20 Text requirements Teachers prescribe ONE text from the past and its manifestations in one cultures Students select ONE text and its manifestations in one or more recent of research a range of texts as part of their independent project English EAL/D Indicative hours Module A: Language and Texts in Context 30-40 Module B: Close Study of Text 30-40 Module C: Texts and Society 30-40 Optional teacher-developed module up to 30 Hours Year 11 course modules are prescribed with flexible hours, providing sco design a fourth module to cater to the particular needs, interests and al students if required.
-Text requirements students if required.
-There are no prescribed texts for Year 11.
+Description English EAL/D is designed for students from diverse non-English speaking, Aboriginal or Torres Strait Islander backgrounds as designated by the course entry requirements.
+The students engage in a variety of language learning experiences to develop and consolidate their use, understanding and appreciation of Standard Australian English, to enhance their personal, social, educational and vocational lives.
+The students learn to respond to and compose a wide variety of texts in a range of situations to be effective, creative and confident communicators.
+Module A: Language and Texts in Context 30-40 Year 11 course Module B: Close Study of Text 30-40 (120 hours) Module C: Texts and Society 30-40 Optional teacher-developed module up to 30 Hours Year 11 course modules are prescribed with flexible hours, providing scope for teachers to design a fourth module to cater to the particular needs, interests and abilities of their students if required.
+Text requirements There are no prescribed texts for Year 11.
 Students are required to study one substantial literary text, for example film, prose fiction, drama or a poetry text, which may constitute a selection of poems from the work of one poet.
 Students must study a range of types of texts drawn from prose fiction, drama, poetry, nonfiction, film, media and digital texts.
 The Year 11 course requires students to support their study of texts with their own wide reading.